mesoform/Multi-Cloud-Platform-Foundations/Google/iam/workload_identity_federation/README.md

 # Workload Identity Federation
-This module deploys Workload Identity Pools and their Workload Identity Pool Providers (IDPs), for Workload Identity Federation, using MCCF format.
+This module is an MCCF adapter for the [Terraform-Infrastructure-Modules (TIM) Workload Identity Federation module](https://github.com/mesoform/terraform-infrastructure-modules/tree/06fd7e1879a9d968a74f2f278af1232644228fe2/gcp/iam/workload_identity_federation) which deploys Workload Identity Pools and their Workload Identity Pool Providers (IDPs).
-[Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) allows external entities to access Google Cloud resources without using service account keys.
+[Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) allows external entities to access Google Cloud resources without needing to use service account keys.

 This module implements templated configurations for commonly used external entities that use OIDC, including:
 * Azure